The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 Balancing portability and functionality is tricky yet important if you want to be musically productive.
 If you're going to make music while on the move, you're going to want to sacrifice some features and go for something light and compact.
 On the flipside, you should go for bigger controllers if you're style of music requires you to play conventional piano style music - these are ideal if they are simply going to stay in your home studio.

 Since we have published guides for top rated MIDI keyboards based on their number of keys, we decided to focus on finding the best MIDI keyboard controllers within popular price ranges.
-To achieve this, we gathered a huge amount data from relevant reviews, ratings and discussions that totaled to over 59,900 sources for 106 MIDI keyboards.
-The sources were then processed by the Gearank Algorithm to produce rating scores out of 100 that we used to rank the controllers within each price bracket.
+To achieve this, we gathered a huge amount data from relevant reviews, ratings and discussions that totaled to over 97,200 sources for 108 MIDI keyboards.
+The sources were then processed by the Gearank Algorithm to produce rating scores out of 100 that we used to rank the best MIDI controller keyboards within each price bracket.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors